Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 7 September 2025 16.23.08 UTC
+- WIB: Minggu, 7 September 2025 17.25.37 UTC
-- WITA: Minggu, 7 September 2025 17.23.08 UTC
+- WITA: Minggu, 7 September 2025 18.25.37 UTC
-- WIT: Minggu, 7 September 2025 18.23.08 UTC
+- WIT: Minggu, 7 September 2025 19.25.37 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: friendship
+Kategori: motivational